lareaulab/iXnos/README.md

 For yeast data, an example workflow is provided in iXnos/expts/weinberg/process/weinberg.sh.
 * filter out rRNA reads by mapping against ScerRRNA bowtie1 index with options bowtie -v 2 -p 36 -S
 * filter out noncoding RNA reads by mapping against rna_coding bowtie1 index with options bowtie -v 2 -p 36 -S
-* map to yeast transcriptome with bowtie1 index scer.transcripts.13cds10 and options owtie -a --norc -v 2 -p 36 -S
+* map to yeast transcriptome with bowtie1 index scer.transcripts.13cds10 and options bowtie -a --norc -v 2 -p 36 -S
 * (recommended) obtain mapping weights with rsem-calculate-expression on our bowtie output and an RSEM index built on scer.transcripts.13cds10, then convert bam output to sam format with samtools view -h

 A similar example is provided for human data in iXnos/expts/iwasaki/process/iwasaki.sh

 You can use your own rRNA and noncoding RNA files to filter unwanted reads, but you need to make your own bowtie indices.
-You can use your own transcriptome fasta file, but you need to create your own bowtie/RNSEM indices.
+You can use your own transcriptome fasta file, but you need to create your own bowtie and RSEM indices.
 In addition, you need to create your own gene_lengths_file in iXnos/genome_data with one line for each gene in your transcriptome, in the format:

 <fasta_gene_name> <5' UTR length (nt)> <CDS length (nt)> <3' UTR length (nt)>